 This can be a grey area but usually relates to photos that are used to promote, advertise or otherwise support a product or service.
 The term commercial might suggest that it only applies to images that are sold, but that is not always the case.

 Whilst photographers often sell their work, an image could be given away for free and still require your signed consent.
 Even if a free image is used in an advertising campaign then it becomes commercial.

-Make sure you are clued up on the usage of the photos as once the document is signed you are releasing the images for commercial use, which spans a wide umbrella.
+Make sure you are clued up on the usage of the photos.
+Once the document is signed you are releasing the images for commercial use, which spans a wide umbrella.
 Ask as many questions as you feel necessary to feel reassured and confident.

 What Are the Advantages?

 The commercial purpose of any photographs you appear in is usually made clear when you are booked for a modelling job.
-However, you might want to use the form to add specific restrictions to the use of your image if you feel strongly that you do not want your identity to be associated with a particular product, subject or service.
-For example, if you do not want your image used in association with sex, drugs or violence then you can prevent this by stating it on the form.
+However, you might want to use the form to add specific restrictions to the use of your image.
+You may not want your identity to be associated with a particular product, subject or service.
+For example, to avoid association with sex, drugs or violence you can state it on the form.